timou0911/Ethernaut-Writeup/8. Vault ★★☆☆☆/README.md

 | bool | 1 bytes |
 | bytes1 ~ bytes32 | 1 byte ~ 32 bytes |

-### Statically-size Type
+### Statically-sized Type

 When a state variable is declared, it is assigned to a slot in storage.
-If the state variable is of a statically-size type, such as `uint` or `bool`, then it will take up a single slot and use the necessary bytes (data are encoded into hex then saved to slots).
+If the state variable is of a statically-sized type, such as `uint` or `bool`, then it will take up a single slot and use the necessary bytes (data are encoded into hex then saved to slots).
 However, multiple state variables can be packed into a single storage slot if their total size is less than or equal to 32 bytes.

 For example, consider such code: